 Daniel Waples short biography:

-Daniel Waples is originally from Greater London and is currently based in New York City.
+Daniel Waples is originally from Greater London.
 He bought his first handpan in 2007 and since then has been consistently on the road, having not spent any longer than three months in one country.

 Now with over 40 million views across YouTube alone, he has recorded 9 albums, performed in front of thousands of people, at hundreds of events in over 50 countries, spanning 5 continents and been a speaker at 6 TEDx events.
 He supports himself as an independent musician, spreading the sound of the handpan, a new age acoustic musical instrument made from hammered steel.